About the Rafael Cintrón Ortiz Latino Cultural Center

 - Connects UIC campus with community leaders, artists, and cultural institutions through public programs including: Zona Abierta, Civic Cinema, Noche de Poetas, ARTivism, and Special Programs.

-- Coordinates and supervises internships for the Heritage Garden and lends its expertise in collaborative projects including L@S GANAS for STEM students.
+- Coordinates and supervises internships for the Lead.Create.Change (LCC) and Heritage Garden programs and lends its expertise in collaborative grant-based projects including L@s GANAS and CIM2S for STEM Latinx students.

 Our Guiding Principles and Practices